dav94sal/browser-script-template/README.md

 # pc-startup-script

+## Coming soon:
-A dynamic script that can be tailored to an individuals needs
+A dynamic script that will be tailored to an individuals needs